mqxewww/nest-api/README.md

 - [x] Clean headers with helmet, rate limiting with @nestjs/throttler
 - [x] Logging with nestjs-pino and pino-pretty
 - [x] Authentication with @nestjs/jwt using RSA keys, guard and public decorator
+- [x] Image streaming and upload for avatars

 ~ mqxewww, 2023